femastudios/enums/README.md

 * `ConstEnum`: More flexible way of declaring enum through private consts that allows to pass constant values to the constructor.
 * `MethodEnum`: Leaves to the user the task to instantiate the enum, removing the const limit of the above implementation.
 * `EnumNotFoundException`: exception thrown when you request an enum that does not exist.
-* `EnumLoadingException`: exception thrown when there is a problem with enum instantiating.
+* `EnumLoadingException`: exception thrown when there is a problem with enum instantiation.

 ### Available methods on enums